deLaatLab/peakHiC/README.md

 git clone https://github.com/deLaatLab/peakHiC.git
 ```

-Another path required to setup is the location of the pairix binary. peakHiC uses the 4DN-DCIC tool pairix (see **Prerequisites**) to read HiC data in the pairs format.
+When not using conda, another path required to setup is the location of the pairix binary. peakHiC uses the 4DN-DCIC tool pairix (see **Prerequisites**) to read HiC data in the pairs format.
 Below we explain how to configure peakHiC to locate this tool.
 Please make sure this tool is installed before proceding to the next steps.
 After installing the pairix tool and the necessary R packages from CRAN and Bioconductor, peakHiC installation should take less than one minute.

-Alternatively, one can use a conda setup as described in the initial comments of the full_run.sh file.

 ## Configure peakHiC to use example data